tkhq/docs/docs/Security/Quorum-deployment.md

+---
+description: Learn how we deploy our secure applications
+---
 # Quorum Deployments for Secure Enclaves

 To run our applications in secure enclaves, we built QuorumOS: a minimal, immutable, and deterministic Linux unikernel build system for use cases that require high security and accountability.
 QuorumOS also contains an initialization and attestation framework for running applications within this environment.